Chapter 1: CyberFun

 “Growth in a business like yours is good, though I’m going to miss our time together tomorrow.”

 “I will too, Jonas, but if this paint-ball thing does take off I’ll hire someone else with a military background to run it.
 I’ve probably found the perfect person this afternoon, but he’s bound to a wheelchair.
 He was a Special Forces officer I knew in Iraq.”

-Jonas replies, "It sounds like he'd be good.
-Put some thought into a solution, because people like that need to feel like they have worth, even more than the rest of us."
+Jonas replies, “It sounds like he’d be good.
+Put some thought into a solution because people like that need to feel like they have worth, even more than the rest of us need to.”